Hlora1337/fortran-training/README.md

 # fortran-training
 here I have tasks that I did fully for fun and matter of working as Fortran Developer

+(For single files, use GFortran, for multiple files I compiled through fpm, and on linux, so mind that)

 01.01.2026

 added HelloWorld.f90 because I can, as a start of job